getdnsapi/getdns-python-bindings/doc/index.rst

   python setup.py install

-Using pygetdns
+Using getdns
 ==============

 Contexts
 --------

-All pygetdns queries happen within a *context*, and among the first tasks you'll need to do before issuing a query is to acquire one using getdns.context_create().
+All getdns queries happen within a *context*, and among the first tasks you'll need to do before issuing a query is to acquire one using getdns.context_create().
 A context is an opaque data structure describing the environment within